Decicus/linux-dayz-docker/README.md

 Please keep in mind that this **hasn't** been tested with more than maybe 3 players and shouldn't be considered stable at all.
 Crashes will occur, especially in experimental.
 Modding support probably isn't as stable as the Windows version etc.
-This has all been written/tested by an amateur when it comes to DayZ server hosting, so not everything maybe be accurate.
+This has all been written/tested by an amateur when it comes to DayZ server hosting, so it's likely some information is inaccurate.

 ## Requirements
 - System/server specifications matching the [minimum requirements](https://forums.dayz.com/topic/239635-dayz-server-files-documentation/?tab=comments#comment-2396573)